abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 trumps everything.

 Sometimes, over the many months and years of our Buddhist practice, doubts can creep in.
-In monastic life we have this form—the bowing, the routine, and the other structures we live within—and the doubt may arise, *Did the Buddha really teach all the rules we find in the Vinaya?* Or we may doubt whether certain parts of the early discourses are legitimate. *Did the Buddha really teach those suttas in the Dīgha Nikāya that seem so mythical?* How do we deal with that?
-In Buddhism we don't have this concept of a permanent deity or a just God—we can't rely on that.
+In monastic life we have this form---the bowing, the routine, and the other structures we live within---and the doubt may arise, *Did the Buddha really teach all the rules we find in the Vinaya?* Or we may doubt whether certain parts of the early discourses are legitimate. *Did the Buddha really teach those suttas in the Dīgha Nikāya that seem so mythical?* How do we deal with that?
+In Buddhism we don't have this concept of a permanent deity or a just God---we can't rely on that.
 But there's another trump card we can play: *The Buddha existed, and he was fully enlightened.* So I can reflect, *Perhaps whatever doubts I have arise because the form has been distorted over time, or because I'm not understanding how to see through the particular